 So here is what Bhuvan Gupta has to say about his experience with Taj Mahal, Agra and Mughal history.

 When I was approached to write about Mughal architecture and history, I was pleasantly amused.
 Being a Mughal history buff, my vacations and my personal reading collection is mostly centered around, the glorious Mughal architecture and their lives.
 Sometimes much to the annoyance of my wife.
 Allow me to take you to a journey through the mystical city of Agra.
 When we speak of Mughal architecture and Agra, undoubtedly the first picture that comes to our mind is Taj Mahal.
-And Taj Mahal is exactly what I am going to write about.
-Shahjahan, the Mughal emperor commissioned and built the Taj Mahal, Agra.
+And this is exactly what I am going to write about.
+Shahjahan, the Mughal emperor commissioned and built this monument at Agra.
 The entire monument was built in a span of approximately 20 years from 1632 to 1652.
 It is one of the many monuments in India built by emperor Shahjahan himself, his predecessors and his successors.
 Built in the memory of his wife Mumtaz Mahal, Taj Mahal is one of its kind.

 About our visit to Taj Mahal